LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Issue 45509: Remove inaccurate tool tip
 * Issue 45947: Don't allow saving views with reserved names
+* Issue 45866: Improve performance of FilterFacetedSelector by loading only 250 items and not searching with each click.

 ### version 2.202.3
 *Released*: 28 July 2022